-Kent Union has a range of student-run clubs and societies.
-You can join the Kent Computing Society and the Digital Media Society to network, develop your skills and socialise with students from across the University.
+Kent Union has a range of student-run clubs and societies to enable you to network, develop your skills and socialise with students from across the University.

 The School of Engineering and Digital Arts has a long history of collaboration with industry.
 We have a strong reputation for our placement year, matching dedicated students with a variety of organisations in the UK and overseas.

 Electronic and Electrical Engineering at Kent was ranked 11th for course satisfaction in The Guardian University Guide 2018.

 For graduate prospects, Electronic and Electrical Engineering at Kent was ranked 13th in The Guardian University Guide 2018.

 Teaching Excellence Framework

 Based on the evidence available, the TEF Panel judged that the University of Kent delivers consistently outstanding teaching, learning and outcomes for its students.
 It is of the highest quality found in the UK.

 Please see the University of Kent's Statement of Findings for more information.